Keyfactor/adoption-and-enablement-examples/Microsoft CA Cleanup Scripts/README.md

 ## Delete Expired Certificates Script
 This script is designed to delete expired certificates from the Microsoft CA database.
 The amount it deletes is based on the variable $AmountToDelete, which is set to 10000 records by default.
-This value was found to have the best balance of number of certificates deleted vs impact to the CA, though individual performance may vary; anything over this amount could degrade the performance of the MSCA.
+This value was found to have the best balance of number of certificates deleted vs impact to the CA, though individual performance may vary; the use of this script may degrade the performance of the MSCA.
 ### Usage
 Case insensitive inputs.
 The order of the parameters does not matter:
 - -Scan : Scans for expired certificates to delete based on predefined certificate templates and creates a file in which populated certificates are ready to be deleted.